Wiesmoor solar energy with land use for a solar park? A showcase project for sustainable urban development – Creative image: Xpert.Digital

 Technological innovation and energy efficiency

 The Wiesmoor solar project utilizes state-of-the-art photovoltaic technology to ensure optimal energy yield.
-Innovar Solar, the company responsible for the technical implementation, specializes in the development of efficient solar systems and plans to integrate innovative battery storage systems into the project.
-This combination of power generation and storage enables significantly improved grid integration and contributes to stabilizing the regional power grid.
+Innovar Solar, the company responsible for the technical implementation, specializes in the development of efficient solar power systems and plans to integrate innovative battery storage systems into the project.
+This combination of electricity generation and storage enables significantly improved grid integration and contributes to stabilizing the regional power grid.

 Citizen participation and social acceptance